 C6.4.10.1.
 Timeframes for Submission.
 SDRs are more easily resolved when they are submitted promptly.
 The longer the time between when the discrepancy occurs and when the SDR is submitted, the more difficult it is to find supporting documentation and informed personnel.
 The purchaser agrees to submit an SDR no later than one year after delivery or after passage of title to the defense articles, whichever comes first.
 For defense services, the purchaser agrees to submit an SDR no later than one year after the end of the scheduled period of performance of the defense service.
 SDRs submitted beyond these timeframes will be disallowed by the USG unless the USG determines that unusual and compelling circumstances involving latent defects justify consideration of the claim.
 SDRs for non-shipment or non-receipt will be disallowed by the USG if such claims are received more than one year after the scheduled delivery date or initial billing, whichever is later.
 Consideration may be given to receiving claims for non-shipment or non-receipt made more than one year after the scheduled delivery date to the extent that the actual delivery date is later.

 C6.4.10.1.1.
 The Purchaser agrees to report misdirected or unordered shipments.
 The Purchaser further agrees to report such shipments containing items that are identified as classified/sensitive materiel, and/or arms, arms parts, or explosives, within 24 hours of discovery, regardless of dollar value, for disposition instructions from the USG.
 The Purchaser agrees to ship such classified/sensitive materiel, and/or arms, arms parts, or explosives within 30 days of USG direction for such return.
 For all other items, the Purchaser agrees to ship discrepant articles within 180 days of receiving USG direction for such return.
-When appropriate, the USG may direct the Purchaser to expedite the return of the discrepant articles so the source of supply can inspect and evaluate the items prior to issuing further direction.
+When appropriate, the USG may direct the Purchaser to expedite the return of the discrepant articles so the source of supply (SOS) can inspect and evaluate the items prior to issuing further direction.

 C6.4.10.2.
 Time limits for reporting discrepancies relating to contractor warranties are prescribed in the individual warranty clauses and/or contracts.
 SDRs must be submitted by the purchaser within the contractor warranty timeframe, even when the warranty timeframe is less than one year after delivery or passage of title to the defense articles or less than one year after the scheduled period of performance of the defense service.
 SDRs are processed only when the estimated value is $200 or greater regardless of the type of discrepancy except for misdirected or unordered shipments as described in Section C6.4.10.1.1.
 This minimum value includes the value of the item plus any transportation and handling costs.
 Purchasers may submit SDRs regardless of the dollar value so that problems can be documented, but only those over the minimum dollar value are reviewed for possible compensation.